Florida Circumnavigational Saltwater Paddling Trail

 manager’s campsite, which is site #9 (see gps coordinates on map).

-State Park is one of them.
-Arching palms frame sandy beaches and coves
+Honda State Park is one of them.
+Arching palms frame sandy beaches

-alongside sparkling clear water.
-An old section of the Flagler railroad
+and coves alongside sparkling clear water.
+An old section of the Flagler

-bridge (the only trestle bridge along the route) across the Bahia Honda
+railroad bridge (the only trestle bridge along the route) across the

-a very popular state park, considered one of the top beaches in the
+This is a very popular state park, considered one of the top beaches in

-world, so reserve campsites early.
-Prime tent sites along the Atlantic
+the world, so reserve campsites early.
+Prime tent sites along the

-are in the Sandspur Camping Area.
-Non-electric beachside sites are 49
+Atlantic are in the Sandspur Camping Area.
+Non-electric beachside sites

-through 56.
+are 49 through 56.
 The more expensive electric sites are 64 through 72.
-There

-is also camping near the bridge in the Buttonwood Camping Area (sites 12
+There is also camping near the bridge in the Buttonwood Camping Area

-through 25 are electric sites along the water) and eight non-electric
+(sites 12 through 25 are electric sites along the water) and eight

-sites (cheaper) along Florida Bay in the Bayside Camping Area.
-You may
+non-electric sites (cheaper) along Florida Bay in the Bayside Camping

-want to access the park on the north side of the abandoned railroad
+Area.
+You may want to access the park on the north side of the abandoned

-bridge along the west end of the key if the surf is strong along the
+railroad bridge along the west end of the key if the surf is strong

 Campsite #80 on the bay side is available to paddlers on a first-come,